c-hofer/COREL_icml2019/README.md

 (driver version 410.48) using Anaconda (Python 3.7).

 In the following, we assume that we work in `/tmp` (obviously, you have to
-	change this to reflect your choice :)
+	change this to reflect your choice and using `/tmp` is, of course, not the best choice :).

 First, get the Anaconda installer and install Anaconda (in `/tmp/anaconda3`) using